In this essay "LGB" refers to Lesbians, Gays and Bisexuals.

 There are more than 60 lawsuits seeking same-sex marriage in various U.S. states that have previously imposed bans on SSM.

 Five of them have been filed in Indiana.
 All five were consolidated under District Court Judge Richard L. Young.
 1

 2014-JUN-25: District Court judge declares ban on same-sex marriage to be unconstitutional:

-U.S. District Court Chief Judge Richard Young declared Amendment 3 to the Indiana constitution to be unconstitutional.
+U.S. District Court Chief Judge Richard Young declared Amendment 3 to the Indiana Constitution to be unconstitutional.
 It had prohibited marriages by same-sex couples across the state, and also prohibited the state from recognizing marriages that had been solemnized out-of-state.

-Judge Young based his decision on the now familiar grounds that the amendment violated the Due Process and Equal Protection clauses in the Fourteenth Amendment to the U.S. Constitution.
+Judge Young based his decision on the now familiar and often repeated grounds that the amendment violated the Due Process and Equal Protection clauses in the Fourteenth Amendment to the U.S. Constitution.
 Amendment 5 was thus void and unenforceable.
 2 Over a dozen other state and federal courts have declared same-sex marriage legal in various states during the previous 12 months and have based their decision on the same clauses.

 Judge Young wrote that: